|

 Abstract

 Black Spring, Henry Miller's second major publication, is often treated in a somewhat cursory fashion by scholars.
 Instead of subjecting the fiction to a consistently close reading, many critics recapitulate its contents and give the plot of each piece, when present, while others regard the book as a form of biographical writing.
 Though work has been done on "The Angel Is My Watermark!" and "The Tailor Shop," there are few adequate explorations of the eight other pieces.
 "Jabberwhorl Cronstadt," while not neglected, has not been examined at its roots, on the word level, where hidden meanings reside, and in that respect this paper sharply departs from previous criticism.
-The argument begins with a sketch of the thematic and aesthetic role "Jabberwhorl Cronstadt" fulfils in Black Spring.
-From there the essay moves into the piece's similarities with Lewis Carroll’s wordplay, to reach the point where the text’s language becomes the focus.
-Through denotative analysis of one illustrative passage a deliberately constructed yet previously unseen message is revealed, one of sickness leading to death, which rests in what look like random notes filled with odd words and nonsense phrases.
-This discovery opens a window into the piece’s full implications.
-Far from being, as many regard it, a sunny word painting of Miller's friend, the poet Walter Lowenfels, or, alternately, a whimsical exercise in word games, "Jabberwhorl Cronstadt" is a darker and more pregnant work than commentators have recognized.
-It is the aim of this essay to explicate a subtle and insufficiently analysed work by a skilful United States modernist.

 Image courtesy of publisher, copyright owner